 What is a Sample Weight?

-A sample weight is assigned to each sample person.
-It is a measure of the number of people in the population represented by that sample person in NHANES, reflecting the unequal probability of selection, an adjustment for sample person non-response, and adjustment to account for differences between the final sample and the total population based on independent population control totals.
+A sample weight is assigned to each sampled person.
+It is a measure of the number of people in the population represented by that sampled person in NHANES, reflecting the unequal probability of selection, an adjustment for sampled person non-response, and adjustment to account for differences between the final sample and the total population based on independent population control totals.
 When unequal selection probability is applied, as in the Continuous NHANES samples, the sample weights are used to produce an unbiased national estimate.
 More information about sample weights and how they are created can be found in the Weighting module of the tutorial and in the Estimation and Weighting Procedures documentation.

 Oversampling